imagej/imagej.github.io/_pages/User_input.md

 description: test description
 ---

-{% include learn content='scripting' %}Even though one could use any Java library to present a graphical user interface (GUI) for a script or plugin, there are mostly 2 recommended ways to collect input from the user in ImageJ.
+Even though one could use any Java library to present a graphical user interface (GUI) for a script or plugin, there are mostly 2 recommended ways to collect input from the user in ImageJ.
 Both methods can be used with all [available scripting languages](Scripting#Supported_languages), including the [ImageJ macro language](Macros).

 Script Parameters
 -----------------